 As you can see, one zero has been omitted.

 It’s important to learn to deal with tomans because even though the official Iran currency is rial, almost no one tells you the price of anything in rials.
 Everybody uses tomans.

 There’s one more little thing you should know about Iran currency.
 Due to the reason that both toman and rial have a lot of zeroes, Persian people have come up with another way of talking about the prices.

-People will omit another three zeroes and tell you the price like that.
+People will omit another three zeroes in their conversations and tell you the price like that.
 For example, if something is 70000 rials, the store clerk won’t tell you it’s 7000 tomans; he’ll tell you it’s 7 tomans.
 (Or hold up 7 fingers).

 So, let’s go through the table above one last time:

 So if you were to buy that dark chocolate in a store, the store clerk would say something like this: “That would be 35.”
 Which means 35000 tomans or 350000 rials.